 I entered some numbers and hit Proceed, but they did not save.

 Did you enter an amount with dollars and cents?
 School Level Reporting will only accept amounts in whole dollars.

 Otherwise, click this link to log yourself out of all DPI Secure Home applications: https://access.dpi.wi.gov/AGLogout, then close your browser, restart it, and try to log back in.
 The application resets after a period of inactivity.

-Take a screenshot (Windows: Alt-PrtScr; Mac: Shift-Command-4) and paste it into an email.
-Send the email to email@example.com..
+Otherwise, take a screenshot (Windows: Snipping Tool or Alt-PrtScr; Mac: Shift-Command-4) and paste it into an email.
+Send the email to firstname.lastname@example.org.

 I'm on one of the Finalize screens and am getting a difference with my PI-1504 or PI-1505.
 What do I do?